xgrau/cyp6-AgUganda/README.md

 Notebooks:

 * `2020-02-27_hap_analysis_UGS_sweep.ipynb`: notebook with analysis of haplotype similarity and selection signals in UGS.
-The cluster of swept haplotypes is defined using genetic distances of genotypes located +/- 1000 variants around the Cypaa1 start.
-Selection statistics are estimated for the Cyp6 custer (EHH, Garud H).
+The cluster of swept haplotypes is defined using genetic distances of genotypes located +/- 1000 variants around the *Cypaa1* start coordinate (results taken from `sweep_haplotypes.csv`).
+Selection statistics are estimated for the Cyp6 custer (EHH, Garud H, hap diversity).
 Results and plots go to folder `results_sweep`.

 * `results_phylogeny`: phylogenies of haplotypes using variants in the cluster (using IQTREE).
 Results in newick (`.treefile`) & pdf.